sandstormports/gitlabhq/doc/integration/omniauth.md

 - `allow_single_sign_on` allows you to specify the providers you want to allow to automatically create an account.
 It defaults to `false`.
 If `false` users must be created manually or they will not be able to sign in via OmniAuth.
+- `auto_link_ldap_user` can be used if you have [LDAP / ActiveDirectory](ldap.md)
+  integration enabled.
+It defaults to false.
+When enabled, users automatically created through OmniAuth will be linked to their LDAP entry as well.
 - `block_auto_created_users` defaults to `true`.
 If `true` auto created users will be blocked by default and will have to be unblocked by an administrator before they are able to sign in.